 To prove the ground of mental illness or mental incapacity, the judge must find that:

 - there has been confinement in a mental institution for a period of two years, either continuously or not; or

-- there was an adjudication of mental illness or incapacity by a court at some point during the confinement for mental illness.
+- there was a determination (“adjudication”) of mental illness or incapacity by a court at some point during the confinement for mental illness.2

 1 Kan.
 Stat. § 23-2701(a)